-The second project, also a 60-unit apartment building at César Chávez and Fickett Street, and developer Abode Communities will reserve 59 of those homes for low-income families. and make.
+The second project, also a 60-unit apartment building at César Chávez and Fickett Street, and developer Abode Communities will reserve 59 of those homes for low-income families.
 It would include 25,000-square foot of retail space for a grocery store and space reserved for a park.

-Some residents wanted a grocery store and park included in the Mariachi Plaza complex, but Metro found that to be infeasible there.
+Some residents wanted a grocery store and park included in the Mariachi Plaza complex, but Metro found that to be unfeasible there.
 Developers for both projects will now conduct community outreach and continue working on their designs before coming back to the Metro Board for approval, which is expected to happen sometime in 2019.

 Photo above: rendering of the Lucha Reyes Apartments development at Mariachi Plaza provided by Metro.